 Kirk obtains compensation for clients injured or killed in:

-Right after a sudden and unexpected collision, you may be in shock; you may be confused and dazed and worried about your passengers or folks in the other vehicle; you may, in fact, be seriously injured.
+Right after a sudden and unexpected collision, you may be in shock.
+As a car accident victim, you may be confused and dazed and worried about your passengers or folks in the other vehicle; you may, in fact, be seriously injured in the car crash.

-With all of that going on, it can be hard to think with a clear head and take the steps necessary to protect your health and your rights.
+With all of that going on, it can be hard to think with a clear head where the accident occurred and take the steps necessary to protect your health and your rights.
 Knowing in advance what you need to do, or keeping a checklist in your glove compartment, can help you in the event of an accident.

 Feel free to print this checklist of eight essential things to do right after you’ve been in an automobile accident:

 - Get off the road.
 If it’s possible to do so safely, move your car off the road and out of traffic, as close to the scene as possible.
 Put your hazard lights on.
 This can allow you to take stock of the situation and avoid any additional dangers from other vehicles.

 - Call 911.
 You need to report the incident immediately and make sure that both the police as well as medical attention are on the way.
 Use your phone or request that a bystander call 911.
 Report basic information such as your location, your name, address, and driver’s license number and state whether there are any injuries.
 While you should truthfully and calmly answer all questions a first responder asks you, do not admit or imply that you were at fault.

 - GET MEDICAL ATTENTION.
 Even if you don’t think you are hurt, it is important to seek medical attention after your accident.
 Some injuries don’t show any symptoms until hours, days, or even weeks later.
 Listen to what first responders tell you, and if they tell you to go to the ER, go to the ER.